LAST UPDATED: 1 March 2023

 - Promotional giveaways.
 If you have product brands sponsoring your race, you should think about giving away some free products in an email competition.
 Not only are you growing your mailing list, you're also giving your sponsors valuable exposure.

 - Photo contests.
 By running a photo contest, you create valuable content you can use on your website and social media.
 For example, if you organize a city 10k, ask for people's best photos from around the course.
 Or, if you plan a trail race, why not do a trail running photo contest?
 That way, you get great free content from your users you can create a buzz around.

 With most of the focus these days on online marketing strategies - rightly so - it is easy to overlook the many ways you can promote your race locally for free in the real world.

-Putting up posters in your local community, gyms, health clubs, town halls, sports centres and wherever else people might see them, is a great way to raise awareness for your event not only amongst athletes but the community as a whole.
-Distributing flyers is another effective strategy, if a little bit more labour-intensive.
+Putting up posters in your local community, gyms, health clubs, town halls, sports centers and wherever else people might see them, is a great way to raise awareness for your event not only among athletes but the community as a whole.
+Distributing flyers is another effective strategy, if a little bit more labor-intensive.